Hawai’i Trip Journal 2010

 I loved just lying in the water yesterday evening.
 I took it in like elixir.
 I went right back again this morning and repeated the activity, getting beaten around by the surf.
 Then in my exuberance I decided to swim in the waves, which was too much motion and chaos for my nervous system.

-I am susceptible to motion sickness, motion just about from anything, even looking to intensely for a lost object or a back-leaning yoga pose.
+I am susceptible to motion sickness, motion just about from anything, even looking too intensely for a lost object or doing a back-leaning yoga pose.
 I got drop-dead motion-sick in the waves at Po’ipu.

 Then I trudged barefoot back along the Sheraton paths to the car.
 I could barely steer it.
 I tumbled in the door, announced my condition, ran a hot bath, immersed myself in its woozy succor, and then I crashed, slept for two hours, and was still shaky afterward.

 A lot of energy shifted, and I arrived in a deeper, more grounded way.
-Yeah, it was a hard landing, but a lot of stuff cleared and I ended up quite placid, less wired.
+Yeah, it was a hard landing, but stuff cleared and I ended up quite placid, less wired.
 Cool.
 Aloha.

 The second part of our day, starting around 12:30 local time, began with getting the Subaru back to Island Car.